The Club has 2 identical Fox 440 power boats fitted with

 course which includes it, through the Powerboat QM.

 Summary of the Induction Course

 On successful completion, your name will go on the Register of

-events before you will be issued with the necessary password.
+Safetyboat Helms and you will be issued with a password to use the

 - To remain on the Register, you must hold PB2 or one of the SGBA